Extinction Cycle

 Major decisions: Fights through transformation but loses moral control as the drug rewrites body and instinct.

 People saved and lost: Brett does not save the program.
-He should have ended it by proving it was uncontrollable.

 • Main book by book arc